 Some people like to have multiple cards and an intricate credit card strategy, while others don’t want to complicate things.
 It’s understandable: Figuring out how to earn the most rewards every time you pull out your wallet and then calculating the best way to use them can be overwhelming.

-Redemption is simple too.
+Redeeming rewards is simple, too.
 You don’t have to chase down the transfer partner with the highest point value or scour the internet for good travel deals – just use cash back as a statement credit to offset any purchase you wish.

-You want a card to complete you credit card strategy
+You want a card to complete your credit card strategy

 If you do have multiple credit cards and your goal is to maximize rewards in every possible way, a flat-rate cash back credit card is a must-have in your arsenal.

-Rewards credit cards, whether it’s a bonus cash back credit card or travel card, typically offer high rewards rates only in certain categories, while the rest of purchases earns 1 percent cash back or 1 point per dollar.
-To ensure you earn more than that whatever you spend on, you’ll need a card like the Capital One Quicksilver.
+Rewards credit cards, whether it’s a bonus cash back credit card or travel card, typically offer high rewards rates only in certain categories, while the rest of your purchases earn 1 percent cash back or 1 point per dollar.
+To ensure you earn more than that whatever you spend on, you’ll need a card like Capital One Quicksilver.

 You’re planning a large purchase

-The simple rewards system and lack of annual fees aren’t the only two great things about the Quicksilver.
-It also comes with a lengthy zero-interest period.
+The simple rewards system and lack of annual fees aren’t the only two great things about Quicksilver.
+It also comes with a lengthy zero-interest intro period.

 You’re new to rewards credit cards

-If you haven’t had a rewards credit card before, the Capital One Quicksilver can be a great starter cash back card.
-It can get you into the habit of paying with your credit card as much as you can to earn rewards and paying off your credit card bill in full every month not to lose your cash back to interest.
+If you haven’t had a rewards credit card before, the Capital One Quicksilver card can be a great starter cash back card.
+It can get you into the habit of paying with your credit card as much as you can to earn rewards and paying off your credit card bill in full every month so you don’t lose your cash back to interest.